The information below, along with the How to Register guide, is intended to help incoming transfer students get started on their academic life at L&C.

 If you are transferring in more than 45 credits, you must declare your major before you can register for fall semester courses.

-L&C is committed to serving the needs of our students with disabilities and learning differences.
-Professional staff in the office of Student Support Services are available to ensure that students receive all of the benefits of a comprehensive selection of services, including advice on academic strategies for success.
+Lewis & Clark is committed to serving the needs of our students with disabilities and learning differences.
+Professional staff in the Office of Student Accessibility are available to ensure that students receive all of the benefits of a comprehensive selection of services, including advice on academic strategies for success.

-Student Support Services is also available over the summer to help with any kind of disability: learning, physical, or psychological.
-You can reach them by phone at 503-768-7192 or by email at firstname.lastname@example.org
+The Office of Student Accessibility is also available over the summer to help with any kind of accommodations related to learning, physical, or psychological need.

 Creating a Schedule